AWegnerGitHub/awegnergithub.github.io-content/2016_11_06_third-times-the-charm.md

 > irregularity" bans that I imagine the responses to such bans are all similar (and invalid).
 I see no reason to
 > change that policy.

-The push back I recieved on this was that I was letting a user off the hook by unbanning them.
+The push back I received on this was that I was letting a user off the hook by unbanning them.
 I argued that unbanning has been done in the past.
-Sometimes the ban is needed simply to get the user's attention and start the conversation and explain that why they are doing is wrong.
+Sometimes the ban is needed simply to get the user's attention and start the conversation and explain that what they are doing is wrong.
 If the user abuses the trust at that point and repeats the behavior, then the longer ban is completely justified.
 A bit of compassion isn't a bad thing.

 ## Primary Phase